lpod/lpod-python/doc/cookbook-navigation.rst

 The `body` object is an XML element from which we can access one or several other elements we are looking for.

-Accessing a list of elements
+Accessing a List of Elements
 ============================

 Should you need to access all elements of a kind, there are the